Basement extension: where do I start?

 If your basement extension requires excavation to create more room or if you are making changes to the external appearance of the property by adding a light well for example, then you ARE likely to need planning permission.

 You will also need planning permission if you are creating a separate unit of accommodation, if you live in a listed building or within a conservation area.
-You can find out more in our full guide to planning permssion here.
+You can find out more in our full guide to planning permission.

-You should also check with your Local Planning Authority whether it requires a Basement Impact Assessment before granting approval.
+You should also check with your Local Planning Authority whether you need a Basement Impact Assessment.

-Robert Marchant of Orb Property Planning, a town planning and design consultancy, says: “Due to a growing number of concerns from home owners about potential structural and water damage to their properties, a number of London councils now require the submission of a Basement Impact Assessment during the planning application stage.
+With a rise in concerns from home owners about potential structural and water damage to their properties, a number of London councils now require the submission of a Basement Impact Assessment during the planning application stage.

-A Basement Impact Assessment will usually need to be carried out by a surveyor with qualifications in the areas of structural design, geology and hydrology, but check with your local authority what exactly it requires as this will vary.
+A Basement Impact Assessment will usually need to be carried out by a surveyor with qualifications in the areas of structural design, geology and hydrology.
+Check with your local authority what exactly it requires as this will vary.

 Does my basement extension need Building Regulations approval?

-Regardless of whether you need planning permission or not, you will almost certainly still require Building Regulations approval to ensure that your conversion meets a minimum standard of health, safety and welfare conditions; this covers areas such as ventilation, fire safety, foundations, energy efficiency and other standards.
+Regardless of whether you need planning permission or not, you will almost certainly still require Building Regulations approval.
+This is to ensure your basement conversion meets a minimum standard of health, safety and welfare conditions.
+It covers areas such as ventilation, fire safety, foundations, energy efficiency and other standards.